 Yes, that means you will have to put your smartphone in your back pocket, preferably powered down.
 Your group text and Facebook profile will survive until you make your triumphant return after clocking out.

 Remember, if you can’t do your job as a barback, you will be a barback for the next three years unless you decide to throw your hands up and go away.
 No one wants to be that barback.
-Being a bartender is a big responsibility, but it’s also a blast.
+Being a bartender is a big responsibility but also a blast.
 That’s where you want to be.

 It’s rare to bust your tail in such a small environment and not get noticed.
 If you’re killing it each and every day and management doesn’t notice you, it might be time to move on.
 At the same time, don’t expect management to notice you after your first two days of work, either.